 PROPOSED METHODOLOGY

 Origin and Husbandry of European Corn Corer: The Univoltine-Z (UZ) and Bivoltine-E (BE) strains of European corn borer (ECB) that will be used in this experiment were collected by members of the Dr. Dopman laboratory at Tufts University.
 Strain identity was determined genotypically using the pgFAR autosomal gene, this gene codes an important enzyme involved in determining the female sex-pheromone blend, and is partly responsible for the strain differences (Lassance et al. 2010).
 Both strains were collected as larvae, pupae and adults from New York state prior to 2015 (Wadsworth et al. 2015).
-For the duration of the experiment, each strain will be continuously mass reared at 26°C under a 16-hour photoperiod.
-To differences in stored triglycerides and storage proteins between diapause and non-diapause larvae, newly hatched larvae from each strain will be reared at 23°C under a 12-hour photoperiod to induce diapause or 16-hour photoperiod to .
+For the duration of the experiment, each strain will be continuously mass reared at 26°C under a 16-hour photoperiod that promotes continuous development.
+To test for differences in stored triglycerides and storage proteins between diapause and non-diapause larvae, newly hatched larvae from each strain will be reared at 23°C under a 12-hour photoperiod to induce diapause or 16-hour photoperiod to promote continuous development.
 Those larvae treated under diapause inducing conditions from the UZ and BE strains will be labeled UZ12 and BE12 respectively and those treated under diapause avoiding conditions will be labeled UZ16 and BE16 respectively.

 Sampling Wandering Larvae.
 European corn borer eggs intended for non-diapause and diapause treatment from the UZ and BE strains will be held at 23°C and 65% relative humidity and under a 16-hour photoperiod until they hatch.
 Upon hatching these larvae will be provided European corn borer diet, purchased from Frontier Agricultural Sciences, ad libitum.
 Non-diapause treatment larvae will be reared under a photoperiod of 16-hours, while diapause treatment larvae will experience a 12-hour photoperiod.
 The regime experienced by each treatment will be held constant throughout the duration of the experiment.
 At the beginning of the fifth instar, larvae will be separated into 32-well bioassay trays purchased from Frontier Agricultural Sciences, these trays will serve as individual arenas.
 Once larvae reach the end of the fifth instar, they will be assayed to determine if they have entered the wandering phase.
-At the beginning of the wandering phase larvae discontinue feeding, empty the contents of their gut and after clearing their gut larvae no longer produce frass.
+At the beginning of the wandering phase larvae discontinue feeding, empty the contents of their gut, and after clearing their gut larvae no longer produce frass.
 The wandering phase is a necessary step all European corn borer larvae undergo in preparation for either diapause or pupation and adult metamorphosis (Gelman and Hayes 1982).
 During the wandering phase, non-diapausing and diapausing European corn borer larvae terminate feeding in preparation for metamorphosis or diapause, respectively.
 Terminated frass production is indicative of the wandering phase and will be used to diagnose putative wandering larvae.
 To diagnose late fifth instar larvae as wandering, larvae will be removed from their individual arenas and held in a clean, empty petri dish and monitored for 4 hours.
-Those larvae whose gut is not clear will produce frass will be placed back into their arenas and those that do not produce frass will be characterized as wanders, 30 individuals from each treatment will be collected, accessioned, and tracked for the duration of the experiment.
+Those larvae whose gut is not clear will produce frass and will be placed back into their arenas and those that do not produce frass will be characterized as wanders, 30 individuals from each treatment will be collected, accessioned, and tracked for the duration of the experiment.
 Hemolymph and lipid extractions from sampled larvae will be analyzed for storage protein and triglyceride content, respectively.